SOCR/SOCR-Dashboard/README.md

 Running the Webapp Locally
 ==========================

-navigate to the server/mongodb/bin folder, and run mongod, with the dbpath tag set to ../data
+1. in a command prompt navigate to the *server/mongodb/bin* folder, and run mongod: `mongod --dbpath ../data`

-navigate to the root directory of the project in node, and run npm install
+2. navigate to the root directory of the project in node, and run npm install

-once dependencies are finished installing, enter npm start
+2. once dependencies are finished installing, enter npm start

-navigate to port 3000 using your web browser
+3. navigate to port 3000 using your web browser